-About 3 out of 1000 children in the United States are born deaf or with some degree of hearing loss.
+About 3 out of 1000 children in North America are born deaf or with some degree of hearing loss.
 Other children develop hearing loss later in life through ear infections or exposure to loud noise.
 If your child has been diagnosed with hearing loss, you will be presented a number of options for treatment, including speech and language therapy, hearing aids, and cochlear implants.

 Hearing the world is critical to the development of a child’s brain.
 Children learn language and cognitive functions through the words and noises they hear as well as the sound of their own voice.
 Hearing abilities greatly influence social skills and academic performance.
 Consistent hearing also helps infants and toddlers bond with their parents and build a foundation for familial and environmental trust.